mnttnm/slicely/copilot-prompts/slicely-feature-sop.md

   ```
   ```

-## Final Checklist

-Before considering the feature complete, ensure you've addressed all the following points:
+## Things to keep in mind while going through the steps:
+- @cursorrules
+- Do not create a new action or a UI component unless it does not already exist.
+- Once the feature is complete, go through the checklist and check off the steps as you go.
 - [ ] New route and page created (if applicable)
 - [ ] Backend functionality implemented (if needed)
 - [ ] Database schema updated in Supabase (if required)